Bridging loans for small businesses explained

 These loans are usually offered for a maximum term of 18 months, although some lenders will offer longer.
 Loans secured by first legal charge against your own home are restricted to a maximum term of 12 months.

-There are several reasons why small business owners should consider enquiring about bridging loans through an accredited broker when raising capital and, in this bridging loan guide, we will break down some of the more common ones.
+There are several reasons why small business owners should consider when raising capital and, in this bridging loan guide, we will break down some of the more common ones.

 As short-term bridging finance can be arranged quickly and with less onerous underwriting than other types of borrowing, depending on the lending terms, which vary from lender to lender, you can access very competitive interest rates and flexible repayment options provided your exit strategy is fit for purpose.
 This short-term loan method can be a great tool for small business owners looking to expand.